 Alcohol and drug-related crashes are 100% preventable.
 Many lives would be saved in North Dakota each year if every driver consistently makes the choice to always drive sober or to designate a sober driver.

-Yet 295 people have died in alcohol-related crashes in North Dakota over the past 5 years.
-Alcohol is a factor in about 40-50% of fatal crashes in North Dakota annually.
+Yet 240 people have died in alcohol-related crashes in North Dakota over the past 5 years.
+Alcohol is a factor in about 42% of fatal crashes in North Dakota annually.
 The percent of alcohol-related fatal crashes increased annually between 2015 and 2017.
 Following these increases, the percent of alcohol-related fatal crashes decreased again in 2018, but rose again in 2019.